 Life in Wyoming can most definitely be a culture shock for many coming from more cosmopolitan areas, but it does offer some unique advantages which have attracted folks like Harrison Ford, Tiger Woods, Charles Schwab, Sandra Bullock, and Wyoming native Dick Cheney.
-At some point they all owned real estate in Jackson Hole, which is a ski playground for the wealthy jet-setters.
+At some point, they all owned real estate in Jackson Hole, which is a ski playground for the wealthy jet-setters.

 The “Equality State” has many reasons a person may decide to moe and/or retire in this area of the world.
 But before jumping to any conclusions one way or another, let me share a few thoughts.
-For those who enjoy the outdoors, the natural beauty of this state and the availability of a choice of many outdoor activities would be a major attraction.
+For those who enjoy the outdoors, the natural beauty of this state and the availability of a choice of many outdoor activities would be a major attractions.

-Since Wyoming has the second-lowest population density of any state in the USA, you need to get used to wide open spaces, and neighbors living quite a distance away, unless you live in a city.
+Since Wyoming has the second-lowest population density of any state in the USA, you need to get used to wide open spaces, and neighbors living quite a distance away unless you live in a city.
 Similar to Montana, the climate includes frigid winters and heavy snowfall with an average temperature of 17 degrees F or -8.3 C in December.
 This is another part of the country where it is vital to have a Winter Survival Kit in your home and vehicle.
 This would include a power source, first aid kit, water, flares and flashlights, tools and supplies, food, blankets, toiletries, radio, and a shovel.
 If you think of anything else include that too.

-Also the air is extremely clean in Wyoming.
-Because of its low population density there is much less pollution in this area.
-In addition, there are many miles of preserved land that are off limits to development.
-Going along with this low population density is the small town atmosphere with neighbors helping neighbors.
+Also, the air is extremely clean in Wyoming.
+Because of its low population density, there is much less pollution in this area.
+In addition, there are many miles of preserved land that are off-limits to development.
+Going along with this low population density is the small-town atmosphere with neighbors helping neighbors.

 For those used to more city life and what that provides, cities like Cheyenne have plenty of restaurants, bars/breweries, and stores to keep you busy.
-Also traffic is very light so this can be a welcome relief from high density traffic and wacked out drivers.
+Also, traffic is very light so this can be a welcome relief from high-density traffic and wacked-out drivers.
 With its famous “Big Sky” it is ideal for watching the stars as in the majority of the state you can get away from light pollution.

 Wyoming happens to be very Tax Friendly to retired folks.
 There is no State Income Tax, and the sales and property taxes are among the lowest in the country.
 Social security income and withdrawals from retirement accounts are not taxed either.